virtualidentityag/vi-frontend-hub/src/fundamentals-1.md

   <question-component>Why is the correct hierarchy of headlines important?</question-component>
   <answer-component>The correct semantic hierarchy of headlines is for human readers and automated search engines important to easily determine the information structure.</answer-component>
   <question-component>Should you use multiple h1 headlines in one HTML document?</question-component>
   <answer-component>No!
-This will destroy the page structure and give you a penality to search rankings,</answer-component>
+This will destroy the page structure and give you a penalty to search rankings,</answer-component>
   <question-component>What are pseudo elements?
 What is their purpose?</question-component>
   <answer-component>A CSS pseudo-element is used to style specified parts of an element.
 For example, it can be used to: Style the first letter, or line, of an element.
 Insert content before, or after, the content of an element.</answer-component>
   <question-component>How do you include webfonts?</question-component>